roadrunner-server/docs/kv/overview-kv.md

 {% tabs %}
 {% tab title="Linux and macOS" %}

-In a Linux and macOS environment, it may be installed with a simple command:
+In Linux and macOS environments, it may be installed with a simple command:

 {% code %}